 There are multiple benefits that are associated with investing in Fixed Maturity Plans

 - Lower-risk: The risk associated with FMPs is considered to be lower than several other investment options.
 The investment is deemed secure because FMPs primarily target the debt securities that well-known listed companies issue in the market.
 FMPs are backed by high ratings given by renowned credit rating institutions.
-The investment in highly rated instruments also reduces the risk of default.
+Investment in highly rated instruments also reduces the risk of default.
 These plans provide a balance to investors by protecting their capital and acting as defensive investments.

 - Stability: Due to less exposure to equity volatility and lower interest rate risk, these funds fluctuate less than the markets.
 These plans become attractive to investors in recessionary times because of the safety of capital and the returns offered under the circumstances.

-Disadvantages of Fixed Maturity Plans
+Disadvantages of Fixed Maturity plans

 - Lower yields: By now, we all know that higher rewards are linked with higher risks.
 The returns on these plans are lower than the equity benchmarks as the rate of interest stays the same for the entire timeframe of the investment.